51Degrees/specifications/pipeline-specification/pipeline-elements/json-builder.md

 ```

-Partial result from a TAC lookup that returns multiple devices.
+Below is the partial JSON from a TAC lookup that returns multiple devices.

 ```json
 {